Bentinho Massaro

-Bentinho Massaro (born March 13, 1988) is a Dutch-born spiritual teacher, author and speaker whose teachings include elements of New Age philosophy, self-realization, and non-dualism.
-He is known for primarily using social media and other online platforms, such as Trinfinity Academy, to spread his message.
+Bentinho Massaro (born 13 March 1988) is a Dutch cult leader whose teachings manipulate elements of New Age philosophy, self-realization and non-dualism.
+He primarily uses social media and other online platforms, such as Trinfinity Academy, to spread his message.

+Some of his teachings have been said by anti-cult activists to use basic non-duality teachings to manipulate people in his organization.
+Massaro has been criticised for safeguarding failures on his retreat grounds and has been accused of sexual abuse by former members.
+Massaro admitted to followers that he tortured a cat when he was a teenager and was diagnosed with narcissistic personality disorder.

 Early life

+Massaro was born in Amsterdam, in the Netherlands.

-Massaro traces his interest in spirituality and human potential to childhood.
+Massaro traces his interest in spirituality and human potential to his childhood.
 His parents enrolled him in the Silva Method children's course.
 As a teen, he studied telekinesis and claims to have mastered the ability to move small objects.
 He also read The Law of One (The Ra Material) and the Yoga Sutras of Patanjali.
-After high school, he traveled to Rishikesh, India, where he trained in yoga, meditation, and satsang.
+After high school, he travelled to Rishikesh, India, where he trained in yoga, meditation and satsang.
 After about six months, he had what he would later refer to as an "awakening", the experience of the nondual state of consciousness he had been looking for.
 Massaro returned to his parents' home in Amsterdam and began posting YouTube videos about his experience.